India farmer protests face a tough road to success | DW | 06.02.2021

-As Indian farmers again block highways, and their protest movement gains international attention, demands to repeal a set of agricultural laws remain unmet by the government.
+Despite months of protest by farmers and growing international attention, the Indian government has refused to give in to demands and repeal a set of agricultural laws.
+Farmers have vowed not to bow under pressure.

-In what has become a recurring event in recent months, tens of thousands of protesting farmers in northern India blocked national highways on Saturday by parking trucks and tractors or sitting on the pavement.
+In what has become a recurring event in recent months, tens of thousands of protesting farmers in northern India blocked national highways on Saturday with parked trucks and tractors, or simply by sitting on the pavement.

-Blocking roads has become a favorite tactic in a months-long protest movement, which shows no sign of stopping as farmers insist a new set of agricultural reforms will sink their livelihoods.
+Blocking roads has become a favorite tactic in a monthslong protest movement, which shows no sign of stopping.
+Farmers have insisted that a new set of agricultural reforms will sink their livelihoods.

 "We want to send out a signal loud and clear.
 We will not tolerate the repressive measures unleashed by the government against farmers, including the discriminatory laws, the arrests of farmers and the internet shutdown," Darshan Pal, a protest leader, told DW.

 The blockades are being organized by an umbrella body of 40 farmers unions.
-Rakesh Tikait, leader of the "Bharathiya Kisan" union, told DW that Saturday's protests would not take place in the northern states of Uttar Pradesh and Uttarakhand, as well as the capital, Delhi.
+Rakesh Tikait, leader of the Bharatiya Kisan union, told DW that Saturday's protests would not take place in the northern states of Uttar Pradesh and Uttarakhand, as well as the capital, New Delhi.

 "They can be called to Delhi any time, so they are kept on standby," Tikait said, as protesters encountered police barricades on the main road into the Delhi neighborhood of Ghazipur, a major gathering point for protesters.